Living Resource

 Hardware tiers: what you actually need

 The fastest way to waste time in open AI is to choose models before you define the serving envelope.
 Pick the hardware tier first, then shortlist models that fit.
+If you are buying a dedicated box to run these models locally, our best local LLM machines guide compares Mac Studio, DGX Spark, Framework, HP Z2 and more by memory, bandwidth, and software stack.

 Consumer / hobbyist